microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 1. Select **Update Connector**

-1. Verify that the **Redirect URL** is populated on the Security page with the url https://global.consent.azure-apim.net/redirect.
-If the **Redirect URL is other than https://global.consent.azure-apim.net/redirect** copy the URL and [return to the app registration your created](#create-an-app-registration-in-your-aad-environment) and update the [Redirect URI](#appredirect) you set earlier to the updated url.
+1. Verify that the **Redirect URL** is populated on the Security page with the URL https://global.consent.azure-apim.net/redirect.
+If the **Redirect URL is other than https://global.consent.azure-apim.net/redirect** copy the URL and [return to the app registration your created](#create-an-app-registration-in-your-aad-environment) and update the [Redirect URI](#appredirect) you set earlier to the updated URL.

 1. Verify the connector from the **Test** menu once you've completed the steps above.
     - Navigate to the **Test** menu.